MWein/Penny/README.md

 ### Robinhood

 My membership in r/WallStreetBets requires me to consider Robinhood, but they don't offer a dedicated API.
 They probably use CORS so that only their own clients (UI clients) can use it.
 But even if they don't, I wouldn't want to use it because I'd have to reverse engineer their API.
 They have no documentation and all tradeable assets have a weird ID attached to them that means I couldn't hope to find for the options chain.
 They are off the table.
 Probably for the better.
-They don't even offer paper trading.
+They even offer paper trading.

 ### Interactive Brokers

 Interactive brokers does have [documentation](https://www.interactivebrokers.com/en/index.php?f=5041) for their API.
-They welcome bot writers with open arms but their documentation hurts my eyes so I haven't actually read through it yet.
-Interactive Brokers doesn't have the same huge name as TD or ETrade.
-That probably shouldn't factor into my decision but...
+They welcome bot writers but their documentation hurts my eyes so I haven't actually read through it yet.

 ### TD Ameritrade

-They have documentation and also have endpoints for live market data, including the options chain!
+They have documentation and also have endpoints for live market data, including the options chain.
 I have an API registered complete with a key.
-At the time of this writing I haven't played with it too much but it looks like they'll have everything I need.
-The downside, however, is that their API might be a bit dated.
+At the time of this writing I haven't played with it too much but their authentication model is a crapshoot.
 The API account is also separate from my brokerage so I have to figure out how to link them.
 The documentation isn't clear on how to do that.
+It's not clear on how to do anything.

 ### ETrade

 ETrade actually has a really good amount of documentation complete with a developer page like TD.
 It looks like they put a lot more into their API than the others aside from Alpaca.
-They even have example API's including one written with Node!
-I still haven't decided on whether to use Golang or Node as of this writing but having half of my code written already would be a big plus.

-### Commissions...

-All of the viable brokers charge $0.65 per option trade.
-TD brings it down to $0.50 if you make a certain number of trades per quarter.
-Assuming $0.65 per trade and 10 different options positions per week, without buying them back, I'd be looking at $338/year in fees.
-Which isn't the worst thing in the world.
-Almost makes me wish Robinhood had an API.

-### Other notes

-I looked more closely at TD and ETrade and they have this stupid manual-authentication process that kind of kills the fire-and-forget thing I'm going for here.
-TD's tokens last for 90 days, ETrade expires after 2 hours.
-I don't think they had trading bots in mind when they spun them up.
+They even have example API's including one written with Node.
+Update: I looked at their node example and it's dogshit.
+They do the same callback crap that TD does which doesn't work for a bot unless I want to manually authenticate every 3 hours.
+Kind of kills the point.

 ### Tradier

 Now this looks interesting.
+I happened upon this from some youtube ad where the guy was selling a worthless course on algotrading for $3000 and Tradier was mentioned in one of the sample lessons.
+Maybe I should sell courses...
 They're an API-first broker like Alpaca, but unlike Alpaca they support options.
 Their option trade price is $0.35/contract which is cheaper than the others.
 There's also a $30/month option which lets me get past the $0.35/contract fee.
 I'd have to make around 85 options trades or more to make that worth it which I might end up running into later on.
 They also have a watchlist feature which might mean I won't have to use a database.
-Best of all they provide some awesome code samples including Go!
+Best of all they provide some awesome code samples including Go.
+Update: Tradier is who I went with.
+No stupid-ass auth callback or anything.